Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 - The PR represents a conceptually coherent set of changes.
 - A reviewer can understand and review the PR in a single sitting (i.e., a few hours or less).

-PRs that don't follow these guidelines make it more difficult for reviewers to understand all of the changes and provide meaningful feedback.
+PRs that don't follow these guidelines are more difficult for reviewers to understand and provide meaningful feedback on.
 In addition, large PRs tend to slow down the review process, as reviewers may need to spread their review over multiple days.
+Slow review processes are also troublesome for PR authors, as they make it more difficult to continue developing the code and they increase the chances of merge conflicts or other problems when the PR is eventually merged (see the section below on "keeping PRs up-to-date" about how to mitigate these problems).

 If you find that your PR is growing too large, you can always break it up into several smaller PRs that can be reviewed independently.
 Please reach out to the software team if you need help with this.